-Pulmonary hypertension can happen by itself, but it is often caused by an existing disease.
+Pulmonary hypertension can happen by itself.
+But it is often caused by an existing disease.
 It is a rare condition that mostly affects women in their 30s or 40s.
+Scientists think the hormone estrogen may play a role in the onset of pulmonary hypertension.
 Treatments can reduce symptoms and improve quality of life.

 Signs and Symptoms

-The most common symptom is shortness of breath, first when you exercise and later while at rest.
-Other symptoms are:
+The most common symptom of pulmonary hypertension is shortness of breath, first when you exercise and later while at rest.
+Other symptoms include:

 - Getting tired easily

 - Blue lips or skin

 Sometimes there is no known cause.
 In that case, the condition is called idiopathic pulmonary hypertension.
 If another medical condition is causing the problem, it is called secondary pulmonary hypertension.
 Conditions that can lead to pulmonary hypertension include:

 - Mitral stenosis or regurgitation